trifiasco/react-project-for-my-github-io/README.md

+# **This is an old repository for my personal github hosted portfolio site.
+The code is now managed in [this repository](https://github.com/trifiasco/trifiasco.github.io)**

+## Checkout my portfolio at - [trifiasco.github.io](https://trifiasco.github.io/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: